MLGIdata/seismic-alerts/README_EN.md

   <img src="figuras/groups_en.png" />
 </p>

 The result of the classification can be visualized in an interactive map made in streamlit where the last 1000 earthquakes per country are plotted.
 It can be found at [this link](https://seismap.streamlit.app/).
+In the next video we can see how the app works.

 https://user-images.githubusercontent.com/53548707/206768670-0f259fa4-b920-412c-9a6b-614779a07c4f.mp4